 Of course, you have to end the visa lottery.

-You know, the way chain migration is one kid gets in.
+You know, the way chain migration is, one kid gets in.

 A lot of these reports, we brought them to you.

-And in those cases, well, if the kids get in and the kids get to stay, then they get to bring not just mom and dad, then they get to bring grandma and grandpa, and then they get to bring their aunts, their uncles, and and that's what chain migration is.
+And in those cases, well, if the kids get in and the kids get to stay, then they get to bring not just mom and dad, then they get to bring grandma and grandpa, and then they get to bring their aunts, their uncles, and that's what chain migration is.

 And what the president is saying is we need a merit-based system.